- 1 Epidemiology

 It is more prevalent in children that were born prematurely, although the reason for this is not yet clear.
 Other factors thought to increase the risk of developing ASD in the future include perinatal hypoxia and advanced maternal or paternal age.

-The exact pathophysiology of autism spectrum disorder is unknown and may be multi-factoral.
+The exact pathophysiology of autism spectrum disorder is multi-factoral and currently poorly understood.
 It is a feature of some genetic syndromes such as fragile X syndrome, tuberous sclerosis and Angelmann syndrome.

 The neuropathology of autism remains poorly defined, with no particular region of the brain or neuropathological mechanism identified.
 Although post-mortem studies and studies using neuroimaging have detected structural changes of the brain, it is not well understood how these differences can explain the resulting symptoms.

-The diagnosis of autism is largely from the history, and depends on impairments in three key areas :
+The diagnosis of autism is largely from the history, and depends on impairments in three key areas .
+There is a NICE guideline covering recognition, referral and diagnosis of autism in children, which includes detailed descriptions of symptoms (NICE Guideline CG128).

 Abnormality of Social Interaction